 Your doctor will perform a physical examination and use imaging studies and other tests to diagnose PVNS.

 X-rays.
-X-rays create clear pictures of dense structures such as bone.
+X-rays provide clear pictures of dense structures, such as bone.
 If PVNS has not damaged or caused changes in your bone, it may not appear in an x-ray.
 However, x-ray images may help your doctor rule out other causes for your pain.

 Joint aspiration.
 In this procedure, fluid is removed from the joint with a syringe and analyzed.
 In many cases of PVNS, the joint fluid is bloody.

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of PVNS.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
 A small operation is required to obtain a tissue sample.